Apicurio/apicurio-registry/README.md

 By default, `mvn clean install` produces an executable JAR with the *dev* Quarkus configuration profile enabled, and *in-memory* persistence implementation.

-Apicurio Registry supports 4 persistence implementations:
+Apicurio Registry supports 5 persistence implementations:
  - In-Memory
  - KafkaSQL
  - PostgreSQL
  - SQL Server (community contributed and maintained)
+ - MySQL (community contributed and maintained)

 If you enable one, a separate set of artifacts is produced with the persistence implementation available.